 Close-up oil painting Icelandic House

-Icelandic nature inspired symbolic dynamic oil painting by contemporary woman artist Lace Ruig.
-Colors are yellow, red and green.
+Icelandic landscape - house and nature -symbolic dynamic oil painting by contemporary woman artist Leonoor Ruigrok - Colors are yellow, red and green.
 Part of a magic realism art collection.
+Landscape

 The series Icelandic Houses is about remaining upright, like a seemingly small house standing in the fierce, wild Icelandic landscape.